IIIF/api/source/api/extension/navplace/index.md

 ### 2.2 `navPlace` Property

 The `navPlace` property identifies a single or multiple geographic areas pertinent to a Collection, Manifest, Range or Canvas.
-The Feature represents a shape using geographic coordinates for the geometry and described terms for metadata from the resource such as a label.
+The Feature represents a shape using geographic coordinates for the geometry and described terms from the resource for metadata, such as a label.
 The shape contained in the `navPlace` property does not imply any level of precision, fuzziness, temporality or state of existence. `navPlace` is intended to connect IIIF web resources with geographic areas.
 These areas should be bounded discrete regions of the map akin to extents. `navPlace` is not meant for geographic layouts at the township, city, country or continental level.
-Such descriptive datasets are meant for processing algorithms to determine geospatial analytical results or widespread overlays.
-This goes beyond what `navPlace` property and software consuming `navPlace` intend to support.
+Such descriptive datasets are meant for processing algorithms to perform geospatial analytics or computational overlays.
+This goes beyond what the `navPlace` property and software consuming `navPlace` intend to support.

-*   The value _MUST_ be a single GeoJSON-LD FeatureCollection and _SHOULD_ contain at least one Feature.
+*   The value _MUST_ be a single GeoJSON-LD Feature Collection and _SHOULD_ contain at least one Feature.
 *   The Feature Collection that is the value of `navPlace` _MAY_ have an id.
-*   The Features within the Feature Collection _MAY_ have an id, and the id _MAY_ be the URI of the Feature Collection with a unique fragment on the end.
+*   The Features within the Feature Collection _MAY_ have an `id`, and the `id` _MAY_ be the URI of the Feature Collection with a unique fragment on the end.
-*   A Feature or Feature Collection that has the id property _MAY_ be accessible by the URI.
+*   A Feature or Feature Collection that has the `id` property _MAY_ be accessible by the URI.
 *   Feature Collections and Feature objects inside of Feature Collections _MUST NOT_ be NULL.
 *   The `navPlace` property _MUST NOT_ be used on other IIIF resource types
 *   The value for `navPlace` _SHOULD_ be an embedded GeoJSON Feature Collection object.
 However, the value _MAY_ be referenced and in these cases _MUST_ be dereferencable.
-See the [terminology section](https://iiif.io/api/presentation/3.0/#12-terminology) of the IIIF Presentation API 3 for an explanation of “referenced”.

 ```json-doc
 "navPlace":